marad/air/README.md

 If the response doesn't match the schema, a warning will be printed to stderr, but the response is still returned.

+## Troubleshooting

+### Common Issues

+**"GOOGLE_CLOUD_PROJECT environment variable not set"**
+- Set your Google Cloud project ID: `export GOOGLE_CLOUD_PROJECT=your-project-id`
+- Or add it to `.env` file: `GOOGLE_CLOUD_PROJECT=your-project-id`

+**"unsupported model"**
+- Check supported models in the configuration section above
+- Use a valid model name like `gemini-2.0-flash-001`

+**"invalid safety threshold" or "unknown harm category"**
+- Verify safety settings use correct categories and thresholds (see configuration section)

+**"undefined variables without defaults"**
+- Provide all required variables via CLI (`--var key=value`), YAML frontmatter, or environment variables
+- Or add default values in placeholders: `{{variable|default}}`

+**"circular include detected"**
+- Check your `{{include}}` directives for loops
+- Ensure included files don't include each other

+**"include path is outside the project directory"**
+- Include paths must be within the project root
+- Use relative paths from the template file's directory

+**Exit Codes:**
+- 0: Success
+- 2: Invalid command-line arguments
+- 3: File reading errors
+- 4: Configuration parsing/validation errors
+- 5: Template processing errors
+- 6: AI API errors

+### Getting Help

+For more examples, see the `examples/` directory.
+Each file demonstrates different features.